1 West Sussex response to the conflict in Ukraine

 From the outset, refugees are encouraged on a pathway to independence by learning English, finding employment and sustaining activities of daily living.

 We have a core offer of family support in place that helps to build family resilience and independence.
-The intensive support, which is available to each family for the first three months, will have a keyworker allocated from the Early Help Service.
-The keyworker will support the family to access key services such as GPs, schools and applications to Universal Credit.
+The WSCC Resettlement Team supports families to access key services such as GPs, schools and applications to Universal Credit.

-2 Afghan Relocation Scheme in West Sussex
+5 Afghan relocation in West Sussex

 Recent events in Afghanistan have left many women, children and men in the country feeling vulnerable and fearing for their lives.